 It’s easy to check the usage and rates.
 Especially in utility, the bill consists of metered usage combined with different municipal and environmental charges and taxes.

-In telecommunications, a bill combines complex usage-based pricing models with fixed charges for other services and devices.
+In the communications industry, a bill combines complex usage-based pricing models with fixed charges for other services and devices.